Learning with Importance Weighted Variational Inference: Background

 Consider a model with joint distribution $p_\theta(x, z)$ parameterized by $\theta \in \Theta \subseteq \rset^a$, where $x$ denotes an observation and $z$ is a latent variable valued in $\rset^d$.
-In bayesian inference, one seeks to sample from the posterior density $p_\theta(z|x)$.
+In Bayesian inference, one seeks to sample from the posterior density $p_\theta(z|x)$.
 However, in many important cases sampling directly from the posterior density is impossible.
-This then hinders usual bayesian inference tasks such as maximization likelihood optimization, where the goal is to find the optimal $\theta \in \Theta$ which maximizes the marginal log likelihood
+This then hinders usual inference tasks such as marginal likelihood optimization, where the goal is to find the optimal $\theta \in \Theta$ which maximizes the marginal log likelihood

 To tackle this challenge, VI methods introduce a probability density $q_\phi(z|x)$ parameterized by $\phi \in \Phi$, whose distribution is easy to sample from and where typically $ \Phi \subseteq \rset^b$.
-Specifically, in the context of maximum likelihood optimization, VI methods solve an optimization problem involving a \textbf{variational bound}, that is a lower bound on the marginal log likelihood $\ell(\theta; x)$.
-While the most common example of variational bound is the ELBO
+Specifically, in the context of marginal likelihood maximization, VI methods solve an optimization problem involving a variational bound, that is a lower bound on the marginal log likelihood $\ell(\theta; x)$.
+While the most common example of variational bound is the ELBO \looseness=-1